Joint Ventures 2024 Comparisons

 In Bhasin v Hrynew, 2014 SCC 71, the Supreme Court of Canada recognised a common law contractual duty of honest performance, which requires that parties not lie or knowingly mislead other parties regarding matters that are directly linked to their contractual performance.
 In 2020, in C.M.
 Callow Inc. v Zollinger, 2020 SCC 45, the Supreme Court expanded the scope of that duty, establishing that the duty of honest performance can also prohibit half-truths, omissions, and silence in certain circumstances.
 The duty applies to the performance of all contracts.
 This development requires parties to a contract to exercise caution when discussing material matters with counterparties.
 However, the duty does not amount to a positive obligation of disclosure.
 (C.M.
 Callow Inc. v Zollinger, 2020 SCC 45.)

-At the initial stages of establishing the JV, typically in Canada the participants will enter into a confidentiality agreement, and then may subsequently choose to negotiate a letter of intent, memorandum of understanding or term sheet.
-The participants may choose to bypass this stage, particularly if one of the participants is a reporting issuer, as any such agreement may trigger a disclosure obligation depending on the jurisdiction in which they report.
+At the initial stages of establishing the JV, typically in Canada the participants will enter into a confidentiality agreement, and then may subsequently choose to negotiate a letter of intent, memorandum of understanding and/or term sheet.
+The participants may choose to bypass this stage, particularly if one of the participants is a reporting issuer, as any such agreement may trigger a disclosure obligation depending on the jurisdiction in which they report and whether such agreement is binding.
 An exclusivity agreement may secure the positions of the participants during negotiations.

-While a letter of intent or similar is not necessary as a preliminary step, it can assist parties to agree on the most significant commercial terms before negotiating the more substantial aspects later.
-This approach, which is very commonly used in Canada, can also avoid the risk of wasting time and resources negotiating a JV where the parties are later unable to agree on controversial terms that hinder the establishment of the JV.
+While a letter of intent or similar is not necessary as a preliminary step, it can assist parties to agree on the most significant commercial terms before negotiating the more substantial aspectsof the definitive documents later.
+This approach, which is very commonly used in Canada, can also avoid the risk of wasting time and resources negotiating a JV where the parties are later unable to agree on key material terms that hinder the establishment of the JV.
+In Canada, letters of intent or similar agreements relating to JV transactions are typically drafted as non-binding other than in respect of limited terms relating to confidentiality, exclusivity and certain other general provisions.

 There are no standard disclosure requirements that apply to JVs generally.
 However, where the JV is of a sufficiently high valuation, the transaction will trigger a referral under antitrust regulations.
-Where one or more of the participants is a listed entity, the disclosure requirements will be dictated by the listing rules of the relevant stock exchange and applicable securities regulations.
+Where one or more of the participants is a reporting issuer, the disclosure requirements will be governed by the requirements of applicable securities laws and the rules of the relevant stock exchange .
 Where one or more of the participants are foreign entities, a notification requirement may be triggered under the Investment Canada Act.
 Depending on the choice of JV vehicle the regulator of the JV will additionally require corporate or partnership filings containing certain governance and ownership related disclosures.
 Finally, the participants must be cautious of potential referral to the relevant provincial securities administrators under the applicable securities regulations.

 Tax treatment is a particularly significant factor in choosing what form of vehicle to adopt for the JV.
 Each form of vehicle will have differing set-up requirements.

 Where a corporate JV entity is envisaged, a new company must be created with shares issued to the JV participants.
-The participants may negotiate the constating documents and a shareholder agreement to delineate their relationship and the intended governance of the JV, and to formalise how they will manage their relationship going forward.
+The participants may negotiate the constating documents and a shareholder agreement to delineate their relationship and the intended governance of the JV, and to formalise how they will manage their relationship going forward including the initial contribution by each of the partners and funding mechanics.
 This approach may be preferable where limited liability is of particular importance, profits of the JV are to be distributed in accordance with ownership percentages or one of the participants is a foreign person or corporation for income tax purposes.

 Where a partnership is used as the JV vehicle (whether a limited partnership or a general partnership), the participants negotiate a partnership agreement to set out their respective rights and responsibilities in the JV.
 Under Canadian law, a partnership has no separate legal personality (although it may sue and be sued in its own name).
 However, there are certain registration requirements for both partnerships and business names which vary between provinces.
 Using a partnership as the JV vehicle can provide flow through tax benefits and greater flexibility in the distribution of profits to the partners but potentially provides less liability protection than a corporate structured JV (particularly in the case where a general partnership is utilised, rather than a limited partnership).
 If a limited partnership is the chosen JV structure, it will typically require a corporation to act as its general partner (see the above paragraph on the set-up of a corporate JV entity).